Schema validation using JAXP

 object to hold all the configuration information.
 The basic Saxon product (Saxon-HE and

-Saxon-PE) uses the class net.sf.saxon.TransformerFactoryImpl for the TransformerFactory
+Saxon-PE) uses the class net.sf.saxon.TransformerFactoryImpl for the TransformerFactory, and

 net.sf.saxon.Configuration